acycliq/cellpose/howto.md

 * Create as usual a new `env`, I will name it cellpose but it can be anything :
   * `conda create --name cellpose python=3.8`
-* Activate the new `env`: `(base) dimitris@egon:~$ conda activate cellpose` and the install pytorch:
+* Activate the new `env`: `conda activate cellpose` and the install pytorch:
-* `conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia' `
+  `conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia' `

       You **DO NOT** have to download/install CUDA etc from nvidia and go through all these painful steps manually.
 Pytorch comes with cuda binaries already baked-in, you only have to run the command above.
 Once you do that, verify that pytorch (on the gpu) works fine:

 ```
     (cellpose) dimitris@egon:~$ python